 Granny stripe blankets are among my favorite to make.
-They’re ridiculously easy, beautiful, and the color combinations are endless.
-I follow the general tutorial on the Attic 24 website.
-The tutorial is written in UK crochet terms, but a quick google search will teach you the differences.
-I’ll show you exactly how I did mine at the end of this post!
+They’re easy, beautiful, and the color combinations are endless.
+There are many granny stitch crochet patterns around the Internet.
+If you want to find out exactly how I made mine, the pattern is at the bottom of this post!

 Row 1: work 1 dc into the third chain. *Skip 2 stitches, work dc cluster into the next stitch* across.
 Repeat 18 more times (total of 19 clusters).
 Make 2 dc into the last chain.
 Ch 2, turn.

 Row 2: Work dc cluster into the first space between the clusters on the previous row.
 Do this all the way across (total of 20 clusters).
 End with one dc into the top of the ch 2 at the end of the row.
 Cut yarn and weave ends.